grenade-inspector0/R6-AFK-Bot/README.md

     2. Queue for your target gamemode, then stop the queue.
     3. Follow step 5 of the Quick Setup section.
 4. I probably won't provide any support here, but if you need support then join our [Discord](https://discord.gg/banworld "Banworld") and @ grenade_inspector.

+# FAQ
+- Why isn't there a wide variety of messages that the R6 AFK Bot will type?
+     - Ubisoft has changed how positive reputation units are awarded with the full release of the reputation system.
+(As of Y10 S1)
+     - Meaning, that's it's not efficient for the R6 AFK Bot to type messages like this.
+While I haven't figured out how it works 100%, it seems that they've changed it to only whitelist a few certain messages.
+     - So, if you want a wider variety of messages then enable, "use_old_messages", but be warned you **PROBABLY WON'T** earn positive units with the old system.

 # Credits
 - [Verybannable](https://github.com/VeryBannable)